gbertao/TimeAttackTyping/README.md

 # TimeAttackTyping
-Test the RunOnUIThread on android
+Test the RunOnUIThread on android ("simulates a clock").